 He donned the club shirt and captain’s armband for the final time in the Saint-Etienne clash, hanging up his boots during the summer.
 Makelele was made the club’s assistant manager in the following campaign, however, Carlo Ancelotti deeming him a useful asset.

 In 2019, Makelele made a heartwarming return to Chelsea, taking on the role of technical mentor to the club’s academy talents.

 Jallet is a Ligue 1 legend with the versatile winger being voted into many publication’s teams of the decade for the division.
 It is easy to see why as well, with 349 appearances across five different clubs.

 He remained with PSG for three years of the Qatari project before moving on to spells with Lyon, Nice and Amiens.
 He can now be found in the pundit’s chair on French TV, a rival to Cheyrou and Bodmer on Canal+.

-Giuly arrived in Paris having already experienced the best years of his career, winning two La Liga’s and a Champions League with Barcelona.
+Giuly arrived in Paris having already experienced the best years of his career, winning two La Liga titles and a Champions League with Barcelona.
 A man who was always able to lend a hand.

-Yes, that is the same Kebano who has been a trusty performer for Fulham in the Championship.
+Yes, that is the same Kebano – the owner of the best name in football – who’s been a trusty performer for Fulham in the Championship.